Meeting BaaS MCP server

 Stats

-Meeting BaaS MCP Server provides tools for managing meeting data, including transcripts, recordings, calendar events, and search functionality through the Model Context Protocol (MCP).
-This service enables AI assistants like Claude to access meeting information, create recording bots, and search through meeting content.
+Meeting BaaS is a Model Context Protocol (MCP) server that helps you manage meeting data, including transcripts, recordings, calendar events, and search functionality.
+It enables AI assistants like Claude to interact with your meeting information, schedule recordings, and search through meeting content.

 1. Edit the Claude Desktop configuration file: